 The block funding for research from the Scottish Funding Council (Research Excellence Grant) is currently determined by a measure involving a weighting for Volume (number of staff submitted to RAE, number of research students, research assistants, and amount of research income) and Quality (based on RAE performance profiles for each UoA).
 From 2012 -13 the quality rating is even more highly skewed towards funding for 3* and 4* research, with no funding for research assessed in RAE2008 as 2* or 1* quality.

 University research funding until 2015 will be determined to a large extent by the results of RAE2008.
-After that date it is intended that the results of REF will be used to inform government research funding, however the Scottish Funding Council have not yet confirmed their position on this.
+After that date it is intended that the results of REF will be used to inform government research funding.

 - University of Strathclyde submission to REF2014 was made in November 2013

-- During 2014 Panels assess submissions, and produce quality profiles for each UoA
+- During 2014 the REF Panels assess submissions, and produce quality profiles for each UoA

 - HEFCE will audit all aspects of the submission in from January 2014 onwards.
 All HEFCE audit enquiries will be processed by the Strathclyde REF team